kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 ## GroupEffects and SequenceEffects

 As I mentioned before, for the time being the only natively implemented property that can be used to determine the effect of an animation is `KeyframeEffect`.
 In the future level 2 spec [we will](https://twitter.com/rachelnabors/status/631545063965720576) have the opportunity to use more sophisticated constructors like `GroupEffect` and `SequenceEffect`.
 It's possible to apply a group of animations via CSS but chaining animations together has always been a pain in the arse.
-More good news — there's a polyfill that allows us to do this today.
+More good news — a polyfill allows us to do this today.
 Examples!

 ```js
 var elem1 = document.querySelector('.box1');